Accounting Policy

 Input method where the extent of progress towards completion is measured based on the ratio of costs incurred to date to the total estimated costs at completion of performance obligation.
 Revenue, including estimated fees or profits, are recorded proportionally based on measure of progress.

 Output method where direct measurements of value to the customer based on survey of performance completed to date.
-Revenue is recognised net of cash discount at the contracted rate

-The Company recognises a financial assets, attracting interest, in its balance sheet, in consideration for the services it provides.
+The Company recognises a financial asset, attracting interest, in its balance sheet, in consideration for the services it provides.
 Such financial assets are recognised in the balance sheet under Financial Assets, in an amount corresponding to the fair value of the infrastructure on first recognition and subsequently at amortised cost.
-The receivables is settled by means of the customer's payment received.
+The receivables is settled by means of the customer’s payment received.
 The income calculated on the basis of the effective interest rate is recognised under other operating income.

 (viii) Delayed Payment Charges